 - You can also do this as a center with a package of cheap sponges for mattresses.
 Put ideas for using the mattresses on cards (for example, “Count and stack 20 mattresses.
 Measure the mattresses and write the height of the stack on your paper.”), add a doll to serve as the princess, and store it in a shoe box.

-- This site suggests having your preschoolers take turns rolling a die and placing the indicated number of craft foam mattresses onto toy beds (you could also use index cards for the beds).
+- Have preschoolers take turns rolling a die and placing the indicated number of craft foam mattresses onto toy beds (you could also use index cards for the beds).
 The winner is the one with the largest number of mattresses on his or her bed at the end of the game.

 - There’s also a ready-made Princess and the Pea Board Game which works on counting, dexterity, and basic reading.